Portland Headshots

 Interested in working with me?
 Here’s a little insight into how my process works.

-1) Email me!
-From there we can schedule a phone call to get to know each other and chat about details!
-I want to hear all about you and your story, so I can take the best possible photos of you!
+- Email me!
+From there I’ll send over pricing details and we can schedule a video call!
+I want to hear all about you and your story, so I can take the best possible photos of you.

-2) Choose one of my collections and I’ll send you an electronic contract and invoice reserve the date.
+- Choose one of my collections and I’ll send you an online contract and invoice reserve the date.

 Headshot Pricing

-My headshot collections start at $900 for a full session, which includes at least 1 hour of photoshoot time, consultation with a professional wardrobe stylist, online proofing to choose images you love, and 20 final retouched images in an online gallery in both color and black and white.
+My headshot collections start at $850 for a full session, which includes at least 1 hour of photoshoot time, online proofing to choose images you love, and 20 final retouched images in an online gallery in both color and black and white.

 If you want to do a 20-30 minute, mini portrait session, those start at $450 and I offer them on specific dates, or at Mt Tabor Park year-round.
 You can sign up to get notified when I release new dates and time slots on my mini session email list here.
 My mini sessions also include online proofing to select favorites, and 10 final edited photos.